DylanNel/34212809_cmpg323_Overview/README.md

 ## Update - Project 3

 The repository for the 3rd project has been created and linked to in the top of the overview repository.
 The repo consists of a main as well as a devolpment branch. the repo contain forked code from the <a href="https://github.com/JacquiM/CMPG-323-IOT-Device-Management"> IOT device management </a> repository. the code has been edited to meet requirements.

+## Update - Project4

+The repostiory for the 4th Project has been created and linked to in the top of the readme.
+The Repos has two branches namely a main branch as well as a development branch.
+There was a project with a board created to document the work that was done as well as the the tasks that still need to be done.

+The project was submitted along with all required documents.

+## Update - POE

+The Completion of the POE is in progress.
+The following have been done:

+- My LinkedIn profile has been created, Profile has been updated with my MS Learn achievments.
+- I have completed all of the training required for the module.
+- my github is in the process of being updated.